RaeezAhmedMoosa/pixel-art-maker/README.md

 All that is required to use **_Pixel Art Maker_** is a web browser.
 I have only tested and used **_Pixel Art Maker_** on FireFox, so I am not sure of any of the differences that might exist on other web browsers.

+## Contributions
+**_Pixel Art Maker_** was a project that was designed as part of Udacity's "Intro to Programming" nanodegree program.
+As such, it's a simple project which doesn't require any user contribution.